Skip to main content

 Basil

-Basil is one of the best herbs to grow hydroponically, and it can be started either from seeds or cuttings.
+Basil is one of the best herbs to grow hydroponically, and it can be started from seeds or cuttings.
 Basil is a quick-growing plant, often reaching a harvestable size within 28 days in a hydroponic system.
 Some varieties will thrive better in water than others, and it’s often preferred to choose a faster-growing type of basil because of the higher yields.

 Some of the best fast-growing basil varieties to grow are Newton and Prospera.
 Newton is a uniform variety that has the traditional Italian flavor you taste in a lot of pasta sauces, as well as Fusarium resistance, while Prospera is similar in uniform growth but is also resistant to downy mildew.
-If you’re patient and want to try a slow-growing variety for classic flavors, Everleaf and Elidia are some good options.
+If you’re patient and want to try a slow-growing variety of classic flavors, Everleaf and Elidia are some good options.

-Caring for hydroponically-grown basil isn’t all that different from soil-grown.
+Caring for hydroponically grown basil isn’t all that different from soil-grown.
 You should use liquid fertilizer to give the plant proper nutrients (it’s best to find one that’s recommended for hydroponic basil) and make sure the plant has good airflow around it to prevent any issues.
 Other tips include:

 • Pruning regularly with sanitized shears